ucsb-cs9/s25/_lab/lab09.md

 **Hint: use the traversal methods (inorder, preorder and/or postorder) to test different tree structures.**

 ## Applications Across Disciplines

 The ordered data management skills you're learning extend far beyond computer science.
 In economics, BSTs help implement efficient algorithms for financial market trading systems, where transaction events must be processed in order by time and price.
-Biologists use similar tree structures to organize taxonomic classifications and analyze evolutionary relationships.
+- Biologists use similar tree structures to organize taxonomic classifications and analyze evolutionary relationships.
-Chemists utilize these data structures when managing experimental data organized by molecular weights or reaction times.
+- Chemists utilize these data structures when managing experimental data organized by molecular weights or reaction times.
-Mathematicians apply BSTs in computational geometry for point location problems.
+- Mathematicians apply BSTs in computational geometry for point location problems.
-Even sociologists benefit from these structures when analyzing temporal social network data or organizing demographic information.
+- Even sociologists benefit from these structures when analyzing temporal social network data or organizing demographic information.

 The core skill of efficiently managing ordered data with insert, lookup, and delete operations is fundamental across disciplines that deal with hierarchical or time-series data.

 For more on BSTs in scientific computing, you can about the [use of tree structures for processing files](https://dl.acm.org/doi/10.1145/357980.357987) or read this recent article on [An Experimental Comparison of Tree-data Structures for Connectivity Queries on Fully-dynamic Undirected Graphs](https://dl.acm.org/doi/10.1145/3709660).

 ---

-<sup>_* Acknowledgment: Original lab specifications are courtesy Richert Wang.
+<sup>_* Acknowledgment: Original lab specifications are courtesy Yekaterina Kharitonova and the S24 course staff.
 This lab has been modified in collaboration with [Noah Spahn](https://github.com/noah-de) to incorporate cybersecurity context._</sup>